sandstorm-io/sandstorm/docs/administering/offline.md

 By default, Sandstorm's install script downloads the latest release from `sandstorm.io`, but the script can also accept a release tarball as a parameter.
 To use it offline, you will need to obtain the installer script and a release tarball from the internet and transfer them to your server.

-You can find and download the latest release by going to: [https://dl.sandstorm.io/](https://dl.sandstorm.io/) Look for the files titled `sandstorm-<version>.tar.gz` and find the one with the highest number for `<version>`.
-Download this file.
+You can find and download the latest release by going to: [https://dl.sandstorm.io/](https://dl.sandstorm.io/) Look for the files titled `sandstorm-<version>.tar.xz` and find the one with the highest number for `<version>`.
+Download this file and its adjacent `sandstorm-<version>.tar.xz.sig` detached signature.

 You can obtain the latest version of the installer script from our GitHub repository: [install.sh](https://raw.githubusercontent.com/sandstorm-io/sandstorm/master/install.sh) Transfer this file to your server as well.

 Now, on your server, you can run:

-    bash install.sh sandstorm-<version>.tar.gz
+    bash install.sh sandstorm-<version>.tar.xz

 (Replace `<version>` with the version number you downloaded.)